Supporting you to grow your family

 - What are the legal guidelines for an open/closed adoption?

 - If you are adopting the child of a relative who cannot meet their parental obligations, what safeguards need to be in place?

 - What do you need to know about your rights – and your obligations – before legally adopting a stepchild, grandchild or foster child?

 All of these are valid questions when considering adoption.
 Do not let the process intimidate you.
-An adoption attorney at GoransonBain can walk you through step by step, providing the legal and emotional support you need to extend your family.
+The Dallas adoption attorneys at GoransonBain Ausley can walk you through step by step, providing the legal and emotional support you need to extend your family.

 Considering Adoption?
-Why You Should Consult an Attorney First
+Why You Should Consult a Dallas Adoption Attorney First

 - Stepparent Adoption– Officially adding your stepson or daughter to the family is one of the most common types of adoption.